 If you are required for doping control, you should:

 Unless otherwise stated, the in-competition period begins 12 hours before a competition which the athlete is participating in and finishes at the end of any associated doping control.
-Some major events may declare a different in-competition period (for example, at the Olympic Games the IOC declares that in-competition testing can take place from the opening to the closing of the athlete village, which is a period of around one month).
+Some major events may declare a different in-competition period so athletes need to check the anti-doping rules for such events prior to competition.

 An athlete should not have any substance that is prohibited in-competition in their system during that time.
 Athletes should check with their NGB, IF or event organisers as to how their in-competition period is defined.